 She is Gramma or Granny.
 He is Grampa or Gampy.
-Whatever appellations of endearment you may call them, the unique bond is one to be cherished.
+Whatever you may call them, the unique bond is one to be cherished.
 On Grandparents’ Day, observed annually on the first Sunday after Labor Day, we take time to honor, and remember, these loving individuals.

 They welcome spurts of youthful revelries, teaching granddaughter to hit a baseball or joining grandson for an afternoon of cookie baking.
 They rarely judge us and enjoy exchanging secrets.
 They’re our most valued confidantes.

 Grandparents possess treasure troves of memorabilia and personal stories because they have witnessed, firsthand, a world of history – the Great Depression, several wars, evolutions in transportation and communication.
 We listen, in awe, to tales of their experiences.